This story begins with a murder.

 Me: I thought it would be a nice surprise.

 Sue: You idiot.
-I might have enjoyed it a bit more if I knew it was only two parts.
+I might have enjoyed it more if I knew it was only two parts.
 The thought of four parts was beginning to depress me.

 The Doctor and his friends stay for George’s funeral.